top of page

 The focus stacking technique can extend the depth of field to any size.
 On this website, I try to convey the basic knowledge for this in a very easy-to-understand way with numerous individual topic contributions.
 I am normally an author of non-fiction and specialist books, but here I am trying my hand at a digital medium: over the coming months, the blog on this site will feature further articles on topics that are important for focus stacking, like the chapters of a book, so to speak.

-Microscope objectives
+Microscope lenses

 If you want to take a magnified image of the small world, sooner or later you will end up with microscope lenses, many of which can also be attached directly to a camera.
 They have a much finer reproduction of detail than a normal camera lens.
 Discovering nature with them is fantastic.
 It's not just educational, it's downright addictive!
-But the depth of field is as thin as a sheet of paper, and nothing works without the focus stacking technique.
+However, the depth of field is as thin as a sheet of paper and nothing works without the focus stacking technique.

 Many people shy away from this because it sounds complicated.
 But it's actually quite simple once you understand the basic principle.
 Some modern cameras can even do this automatically with macro lenses, and in a few years most cameras will probably be able to do this, even in smartphones.
 And it can also be automated very well with microscope lenses and then works virtually at the touch of a button.

-Stacking rig Daniel Knop
+Optische Bank Focus Stacking Daniel Knop

-Canon R3 Focus Stacking
+Canon R3 beim Focus Stacking

 Wing scales of a butterfly, each only a tenth of a millimeter wide - nature couldn't be more colorful!